q145492675/DCGANs-DeepConvolutionalGANs-keras/README.md

 ## Usage:
 * Download the whole routine.
 * Run `Master.py`
-* When it finishes training, the fake image created by the `Generator` will save in the folder of `result (the same path of test.py)`
+* When it finishes training, the fake image created by the `Generator` will save in the folder of `result ` and name as `Generaot.h5`

 ## Applendix:
 * It is the demo runtine, it still need to be improved.